 Face Serums and Light Therapy: Which Combinations Work Best for Different Skin Types

 Combining face serums with light therapy is one of the most effective ways to boost your at-home skincare routine.
-If you’re searching for the best face serum to use with light therapy or wondering which face serums for light therapy work for your skin type, you’re in the right place.
-This guide breaks down the science, the best combinations, and how to create a routine that delivers real results—no matter your skin type.
+If you are looking for the best face serum to use with light therapy, or which serums work best for your skin type, you are in the right place.
+This guide breaks down the science, the best combinations, and how to create a routine that delivers real results, no matter your skin type.

 Why Combine Face Serums and Light Therapy?

-Light therapy, especially with devices like LED masks, stimulates skin cells, boosts collagen, and helps treat concerns like wrinkles, acne, and uneven tone.
-When you pair this with the right serum, you can enhance absorption and target your skin’s unique needs more effectively.
+Light therapy, especially with devices like LED masks, stimulates skin cells, boosts collagen production, and helps treat concerns such as wrinkles, acne, and uneven tone.
+When you pair this with the right serum, you can enhance absorption and target your skin's unique needs more effectively.

 How Light Therapy Works for Different Skin Types